chronoxor/CppServer/README.md

 Socket Types
 * **NN_PAIR** - Socket for communication with exactly one peer.
 Each party can send messages at any time.
-If the peer is not available or send buffer is full subsequent calls to nn_send(3) will block until it’s possible to send the message.
+If the peer is not available or send buffer is full subsequent calls to nn_send(3) will block until it's possible to send the message.

 Socket Options
-No protocol-specific socket options are defined at the moment.
+* No protocol-specific socket options are defined at the moment.

 Here comes the example of the Nanomsg pair server: